FreeCAD/FreeCAD-Telemetry/README.md

 # FreeCAD Telemetry Addon

-This addon sends select FreeCAD usage information to a centralized database.
+This optional addon sends selected FreeCAD installation and settings information to a centralized database.
 It is still in the beta release stage, but you are welcome to test it out.
 See [Installing Telemetry](#installing-telemetry) below.

 # Why you should share telemetry with the FreeCAD project